 You can do your optional practical training while school is in session (for 20 hours a week or less); during vacations; after completing your degree requirements; or after graduating or finishing all your requirements, as long as this training period is completed within 14 months of graduation.

 The work can be full-time or part-time before you complete your program.
 It must be full-time after you complete your program.
 Don't use up your practical training too soon, however.
 If you do one or more years of full-time practical training (curricular or optional) during your studies, you'll lose your eligibility to do more practical training once your studies are completed.
 That means you'll lose a valuable right to spend some post-study time in the United States.
 You can avoid this problem by doing less than one year of full-time curricular practical training, or making sure that your curricular practical training is part-time, not full-time.

-If you completed a degree in a STEM field (science, technology, engineering and math), you are eligible for a 17-month extension of your optional practical training.
+If you completed a degree in a STEM field (science, technology, engineering and math), you are eligible for a 24-month extension of your optional practical training.
 This is commonly referred to as a STEM extension.

-If you obtain an offer of employment with an international organization that qualifies under the “International Organizations Immunities Act,” you may be eligible to work.
+If you obtain an offer of employment with an international organization that qualifies under the "International Organizations Immunities Act," you might be eligible to work.
 As a practical matter, these organizations are usually only found in Washington, DC.